Affiliate links on Android Authority may earn us a commission. Learn more.

 For example, one company called OnTrack promises “if data can be stored on it, we can recover it” and boasts a 90% success rate.
 These companies need to collect your device in person and will likely use a combination of the strategies listed here, along with the aforementioned file restoration processes.

 The good news is you will only be charged if they assess that the file is recoverable.
-The only issue is they are a lot more expensive than other options on this list, so you need to think long and hard about whether you need those files.
+The only issue is they tend to cost hundreds of dollars if not more, so you need to think long and hard about how badly you need those files.
 Data recovery services are great for people struggling to extract files from broken phones too.

 Contact the developer